Get E-Book

 Assuming Events Are Immediate

-Even fs.watch() - the event-based approach - has latency.
-On Linux, inotify events arrive within a few milliseconds, usually.
-On macOS, FSEvents might batch events and deliver them after a delay, sometimes 100ms or more, sometimes a full second if the system is under load.
+Even fs.watch(), the event-based approach, has latency.
+On Linux, inotify events usually arrive within a few milliseconds.
+On macOS, directory watches backed by FSEvents can batch events and deliver them after a delay, sometimes 100ms or more, sometimes a full second if the system is under load.
 On Windows, ReadDirectoryChangesW has similar variability.

-If you have hard real-time requirements (detect a change within 10ms), file watching alone might not be reliable enough.
-You'd need a more direct signaling mechanism - the writer explicitly notifying the reader via IPC, a Unix domain socket, or a shared memory flag.
+If you have hard real-time requirements, such as detecting a change within 10ms, file watching alone might not be reliable enough.
+You would need a more direct signaling mechanism: the writer explicitly notifying the reader via IPC, a Unix domain socket, or a shared memory flag.

 Debouncing File Watch Events

-A single logical change - you hit save in your editor - can produce two, three, or more events.
-The editor might write to a temp file, delete the original, rename the temp file.
-Or the OS fires separate events for the write operation and the subsequent metadata update when the file is closed.
-Multiple events for one save.
+A single logical change, such as saving a file in an editor, can produce two, three, or more events.
+The editor might write to a temp file, delete the original, and rename the temp file.
+Or the OS might fire separate events for the write operation and the subsequent metadata update when the file is closed.
+One save becomes a burst.

-If your event handler rebuilds a project, reloads a config, or uploads a file, running it three times is wasteful and potentially harmful (imagine reloading a config three times in 50ms).
+If your event handler rebuilds a project, reloads a config, or uploads a file, running it three times is wasteful and potentially harmful.
+Reloading a config three times in 50ms is not useful work.
 Debouncing delays the action until events stop arriving for a specified duration.

 The implementation is small: